 - Clean pipes: When it comes to drain cleaning, this term and suggested action may sound like an impossibility because it’s hard to think of the sewer pipes or drain as clean, but periodic cleaning ensures proper function.
-Sewer pipe and drain cleaning service can usually be found for about $150, depending on the area, plumber and travel time involved.
+Sewer pipe and drain cleaning service can usually be found for about $150, depending on the area, plumber, and travel time involved.

-There are several techniques used to clean pipes and clear clogs, including winding snakes, augers, steam and water pressure.
+There are several techniques used to clean pipes and clear clogs, including winding snakes, augers, steam, and water pressure.

 You’ll also find many kinds of home remedies, both to clear clogs and to serve as a maintenance cleaning between professional cleanings (see DIY section toward the end).
-Various combinations of vinegar, lemon juice and baking soda are recommended, and it doesn’t hurt to try any of these natural ingredients that have a bubbly, cleansing, chemical reaction when mixed together.
+Various combinations of vinegar, lemon juice, and baking soda are recommended, and it doesn’t hurt to try any of these natural ingredients that have a bubbly, cleansing, chemical reaction when mixed together.

-An important point to keep in mind is this: Multiple applications of chemical drain cleaner should be avoided, because too much of the harsh ingredients too often will degrade the inside of pipes and drains.
+An important point to keep in mind is this: Multiple applications of chemical drain cleaner should be avoided because too much of the harsh ingredients too often will degrade the inside of pipes and drains.

-- Compare appliances: Sometimes the behavior of water drainage can be telling, such as how toilets flush and sinks drain when the clothes washer and other appliances are running.
+- Compare appliances: Sometimes the behavior of water drainage can be telling, such as how toilets flush and sink drain when the clothes washer and other appliances are running.
 Does water back up anywhere when a major water-using appliance is draining its used water?
 This may indicate a clog or blockage.